U.S. Temporary Foreign Worker Visa Programs

 How have they changed in recent administrations?

-Changes to major aspects of the programs, such as numerical caps and wage requirements, must receive congressional approval, but presidents have the authority to unilaterally change some regulations and can determine how federal officials implement them.
+Changes to major aspects of the programs, such as numerical caps and wage requirements, require congressional approval, but presidents have the authority to unilaterally change some regulations and can determine how federal officials implement them.
 “A lot of the latitude an administration has is in how carefully the requirements are enforced,” says Hiroshi Motomura, a law professor at the University of California, Los Angeles.

 More on: